pernillasterner/boilerplate-sass/README.md

 ## About the Project

 This project demonstrates how to set up a basic Sass structure.
 It includes a simple HTML file and organized Sass files to streamline CSS development.
-The primary goal is to showcase a well-structured workflow for managing styles using Sass.
+The primary goal is to showcase a well-structured workflow for managing styles using Sass and grid layout.

 ## File Structure